Resident Physician Moonlighting Policy

 DEPT: MEDICAL EDUCATION

 To establish guidelines for decisions concerning Resident involvement in Moonlighting.
 Moonlighting is defined as a professional activity (either reimbursed or non-reimbursed) outside the education program that comprises the residency at Santa Barbara Cottage Hospital.

-The Program Director is obligated to insure that moonlighting activity does not violate the work hour limitations stated above.
+10. The Program Director is obligated to insure that moonlighting activity does not violate the work hour limitations stated above (#9).

-The Program Director must monitor the residents' performance for the effect of these activities.
+12. The Program Director must monitor the residents’ performance in the program for the effect of these activities.
 Adverse effects may lead to withdrawal of permission.